 Castle of Baron Steingel (Yaroslaviv Val St, 1)

 Locals admire the romantic appearance of the building and especially the pair of sculptures on the facade – the winged devils with the hands-wings and feet-claws.
-The bestial faces look viciously at the passers-by.
+The bestial faces look viciously at passers-by.

-When the Czech club was in the mansion, the writer Jaroslav Hašek occasionally looked into this place.
+When the Czech club was inside the mansion, the writer Jaroslav Hašek occasionally looked into this place.
 There’s a story, once he was a little drunk, quarreled with someone, and cursed the building, its former and future tenants.